hetznercloud/cli/docs/reference/hcloud_server_remove-from-placement-group.md

 ## hcloud server remove-from-placement-group

-Removes a server from a placement group
+Removes a Server from a Placement Group

 ```
 hcloud server remove-from-placement-group <server>